Price boosts, odds boosts, enhanced odds or whatever the bookies choose to call them are well worth keeping an eye out

 Step 3: Lay your price boost

 Laying a price boost is pretty straightforward.
 You need to find the matching selection at the exchange and then calculate your lay stake using my Matched Betting Calculator.
 You have a couple of different options depending on how you want to play it.

 Your first option is to place a standard lay bet which gives you the same amount of profit whatever happens.
 Your second option is to underlay, which provides you with a larger profit if the price boost wins, and you’ll break even if it doesn’t.

 Standard lay method

 When using the calculator for price boosts, you need to use the ‘Qualifying Bet‘ setting.
 Once you’ve entered your stake and odds, your calculator should look something like this.

 Lay £11.76 against Happy Romance @ 4.30 = Potential liability of £38.80

-The outcomes at the bottom of the calculator above confirm that you’ll make a guaranteed profit of £1.17 whatever happens!
+The outcomes at the bottom of the calculator above confirm that you’ll make a fixed profit of £1.17 whatever happens!

 The profit may seem small, but that’s a return of 11.7% on your £10 stake, which is pretty good!

 If you feel the profit via the standard lay is too small, you can underlay to give yourself a free shot at a larger potential profit.

-To calculate your underlay stake, you just need to select the ‘ADVANCED’ toggle at the top of the calculator and click the ‘Underlay’ tab…
+To calculate your underlay stake, you need to select the ‘Advanced‘ toggle at the top of the calculator and click the ‘Underlay‘ tab.

 Lay £10.53 against Happy Romance @ 4.30 = Potential liability of £34.74

 The outcomes at the bottom of the calculator above show you that by laying the smaller amount of £10.53, you’ll make a profit of £5.26 if Happy Romance wins.
 If Happy Romance doesn’t win, you’ll break even, and there’s no harm done.

 It’s entirely up to you which method you choose to adopt for price boosts.
 It depends on whether you want the consistent smaller profits or the less frequent larger returns.